Ion implantation

-Ion implantation is a low-temperature process by which ions of one element are accelerated into a solid target, thereby changing the physical, chemical, or electrical properties of the target.
+Ion implantation is a low-temperature process by which ions of one element are accelerated into a solid target, thereby changing the target's physical, chemical, or electrical properties.
 Ion implantation is used in semiconductor device fabrication and in metal finishing, as well as in materials science research.
 The ions can alter the elemental composition of the target (if the ions differ in composition from the target) if they stop and remain in the target.
 Ion implantation also causes chemical and physical changes when the ions impinge on the target at high energy.
 The crystal structure of the target can be damaged or even destroyed by the energetic collision cascades, and ions of sufficiently high energy (tens of MeV) can cause nuclear transmutation.